 Okonomiyaki (Japanese Cabbage Pancake)

 Okonomiyaki is a savory Japanese cabbage pancake, often cooked with some kind of pork—usually pork belly, but sometimes bacon—annealed to its surface.
 It's most often served with a showering of katsuobushi flakes on top, along with sweet-savory soy-based okonomiyaki sauce and MSG-laden Kewpie mayonnaise.
 This recipe uses dashi as part of the liquid component in the batter, adding an extra layer of deep savoriness to the resulting pancake.
-It isn't strictly necessary—water can be used just as easily, and there's a lot of savoriness to be had in the other ingredients—but the addition of dashi definitely makes the dish more addictive.
+It isn't strictly necessary—water can be used just as easily, and there's a lot of savoriness to be had in the other ingredients—but the addition of dashi definitely makes the dish more intriguing.

 Ohitashi is more of a technique than a dish, since it can be made with any kind of blanched green, and even other types of blanched vegetables.
 It calls for making a deeply flavorful liquid from dashi, soy sauce, and mirin, then soaking the cooked vegetables in that liquid.
 With instant dashi on hand, simple blanched vegetables can be transformed into an incredibly satisfying side dish in just the time it takes to soak them in the liquid, which is about 30 minutes.